How to Get the Most Benefit from Your Test Results

 Step 2 – Submit laboratory certificate and receive an approved ClearChem Declaration for your tested product

-Step 3 – Distribute your ClearChem Declaration to architectural projects via Origin, mindful MATERIALS, or directly to qualify your product for LEM credits
+Step 3 – Distribute your ClearChem Declaration to architectural projects via Origin or directly to qualify your product for LEM credits

 Making a Self-Declared Product Claim